First Timers Guide

 Feel free to bring your skis, but we recommend renting equipment from one of our 6 rental locations.
 Our rental shops offer convenient locations and a huge selection of skis and boards that were selected to match the conditions and terrain you will encounter in Jackson Hole.

 Our double-reversible tram runs a length of 12,463' with a vertical rise of 4,139'.
 During the winter season the tram has a cabin capacity of 100 riders and 1 operator.
-With an approximate speed of 1970 feet/second it has an uphill capacity of 650 riders/hour.
+With an approximate speed of 1970 feet/minute it has an uphill capacity of 650 riders/hour.
 The tram is a must ride for both skiers and sightseers.

 Jackson, WY has our very own airport.
 The airport is located 10 miles north of town and has the distinction of being both the busiest airport in Wyoming and the only airport to be located in a National Park.
 The airport has invested $150M in renovations and remodals over the past 4 years.
 Airport Code is JAC

 Looking for moose, elk, mule deer, bears or other animals?
 Jackson Hole has them and with any luck you will see them all.
 From time to time visitors spot them from our chair lifts, but you never know when and where you might spot big game so keep your eyes open.
+Many wildlife expeditions can lead you to secret spots where you're sure to find that moose or bald eagle.

 Buy.
 Ride.
 Reload.